Nomads of the North: Plot

-In a small rural village, impoverished Nanette Roland refuses to marry the villainous Buck McDougall until she is convinced that her long-absent fiancé, Raoul Challoner (Lon Chaney), is dead.
+In a small rural village, impoverished Nanette Roland refuses to marry the villainous Buck McDougall until she is convinced that her long-absent fiancé, Raoul Challoner, is dead.
 Buck obtains false evidence of Challoner's death and Nanette sadly consents to be married, mainly for her bankrupt old father's sake.
 (Raoul had gone away months earlier on a hunting expedition and never returned.)

 At Nanette's wedding ceremony, Raoul suddenly appears alive at the church and his presence interrupts the proceedings.
 Raoul has brought back a pet dog and a tamed bear cub with him from his sojourn, both animals having become very attached to him.
 Raoul talks Nanette into eloping with him and his two pets, but Buck and his henchmen attack Raoul.
 In the ensuing battle, Raoul accidentally kills a man in self-defense but he is arrested for murder anyway, since Buck's father runs the whole town.
 Raoul is handcuffed and locked up in the basement of a log cabin, with a murder charge hanging over him.

 That night, Nanette helps Raoul escape at gunpoint and, after a hasty wedding, the two flee into the wilderness.
 Corporal O'Connor of the North-West Mounted Police is given the assignment of capturing him, and embarks on what he knows will be a long mission.
 Three years later, the Mountie, aided by Buck, discovers Raoul's cabin in the North Woods, where Raoul and his wife are raising a baby together.
 (The dog and the bear still reside with them.)
 Although he has the impression that Raoul is basically a good man, the Mountie feels he is bound to carry out the law and has no choice but to break up the happy family scene before him.

 Just as he arrests Raoul, a massive forest fire breaks out, trapping Nanette, Raoul and their baby in the flames.
 Cpl.
 O'Connor, injured by a fallen tree, is rescued by Raoul and the four reach safety, but Buck perishes in the fire when he drunkenly falls into a stupor in an abandoned log cabin.
 Cpl.
 O'Connor, feeling a debt of gratitude, agrees to falsely testify to Raoul's death in the fire when he gets back to headquarters, and the Challoner family is allowed to return to their happy life in the North Woods.